raspberrypilearning/tree-life-simulator/en/step_1.md

 + [Climate Action](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-13-climate-action.html){:target="_blank"}
 + [Life on Land](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-15-life-on-land.html){:target="_blank"}

-Thanks to Ecosia for their guidance on tree life simulation.
+Thanks to Ecosia, for their guidance on tree life simulation.

 ### What you will make

 --- no-print ---
 Click on the green flag and then move the slider to alter the tree management levels.
 Click on the tree feller to request wood.
-Keep an eye out for natural disasters though - they’re very disruptive!
+Keep an eye out for natural disasters though — they’re very disruptive!

 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/431800781/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>